 Mentioned below are some features of BOM module of a Manufacturing ERP:

-- Allows one formula to be associated with multiple BOMs
+- Allows one formula to be linked with multiple BOMs

 - Flexibility to define Fill Level in desired unit of measurement